 Information should be easy to understand, accessible and should take into account the language and literacy levels of your workers.
-Information may be given using verbal methods (for example, explanations and demonstrations) or visual methods (for example, videos and posters).
+Information may be given using verbal methods (e.g. explanations and demonstrations) or visual methods (e.g. videos and posters).